opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 6. What file formats is the data in?
 7. Can you open it and use it with available software?
 8. Is all necessary software or source code included and made available?
 9. Do you understand the provenance of the data?
-I.e. Can you identify who owns this data?
+Can you identify who owns this data?
 10. Can you contact the original authors?
 11. How can you cite the data?